Layr-Labs/eigenlayer-contracts/docs/middleware/BLSPublicKeyCompendium.md

 # BLSPublicKeyCompendium

-This contract is shared by all AVSs and serves a single place for operators to connect their execution layer address to a bn254 public key.
+This contract is shared by all AVSs and serves as a single place for operators to connect their execution layer address to a bn254 public key.
 When operators opt into AVSs, the AVS contracts can read from the BLSPublicKeyCompendium in order to get the BLS public key of the operator.
-This contract also prevents against [rogue key attacks](https://xn--2-umb.com/22/bls-signatures/#rogue-key-attack).
+This contract also prevents [rogue key attacks](https://xn--2-umb.com/22/bls-signatures/#rogue-key-attack).

 ## Flows

-There is only one flow for this contract, which is a call from an operator to register their execution layer address with thier bn254 public key.
+There is only one flow for this contract, which is a call from an operator to register a bn254 public key as controlled by their execution layer address.

 ### Cryptographic Verification